olioak/tiljavascript/notes/misc.md

 - which names can a page have? not important, if learner puts something wrong, it will not work
 - story tell it

 # about

 The descriptions are 280 characters long.
 The code has no limit.
 Even if the code has not restriction, because the description is short, the code naturally stays small.

 I avoid describing exceptions and just describe the main point.
 I will put a note to describe the exceptions later.

 I cant offer many alternatives or the text becomes long.

-# guidelines
+# writing

-# instead
+## instead

 - common instead of typical

+from everybody writes:
+- In order to → To
+- In spite of → Despite
+- A number of → Some
+- In the event that → If
+- The majority of → Most
+- Has the opportunity to → Can
+- Despite the fact that → Although

-# avoid:
+## avoid:

 - normally
 - just
 - this, that